-Given that all government employees are required to report legal and ethical noncompliance, mandatory imparital investigations must be implemented without exception and accompanied by absolute prevention of unlawful retaliation against complaining employees.
-There must be a freeze on any termination of any complaining employee while a sound, impartial, unbiased and thorough investigation is completed, and even afterwards, retaliation against complainants must be prevented.
+Given that most government employees are required to report legal and ethical noncompliance, mandatory imparital investigations SHOULD BE (but are not) implemented without exception and accompanied by absolute prevention of unlawful retaliation against complaining employees.

-Violations of EEO, OSHA, public safety, retaliaiton protections, whistleblower protections, ADA, union-protections and fraud/corruption prevention laws must be classified as serious crimes that result in prosecution.
+Violations of EEO, OSHA, public safety, retaliaiton protections, whistleblower protections, ADA, union protections and fraud/corruption prevention laws SHOULD BE classified as serious crimes that result in prosecution.
 There is extremely insufficient protection for employees who use apropriate channels to report noncompliance in both government and corporate workplaces.

-These crimes are epidemic and do require deterrence in the form of large fines, improved processes for complaining employees, and guaranteed sound impartial investigations into unlawful practices, even when there are settlements with complaining employees.
+These problems are epidemic and do require deterrence in the form of large fines, improved processes and REAL assistance for complaining employees, and guaranteed sound impartial investigations into unlawful practices – even when there are settlements with complaining employees.
 Gag orders need to be made unlawful, regardless of settlements with employees.

 Every one of us knows someone who has experienced a job from helll, a manager from hell, or a company from hell.
-Nearly every one of us has also experienced this personally.
+Nearly every one of us has also experienced one of these personally.

 What makes workplaces hellish?

-Harassment, Discrimination, Retaliation for making legitimate complaints, Safety violations, retaliation for complaining about safety issues, a failure and/or refusal to conduct sound, unbiased investigations of employee complaints, cronyism, nepotism, inconsistent applicaiton of policies, union-busting, ethics violations, fraud, and many other epidemic behaviors that should not happen in U.S. workplaces, but which do happen in epidemic proportions.
+Harassment, discrimination, retaliation for making legitimate complaints, safety violations, retaliation for complaining about safety issues, a failure and/or refusal to conduct sound / unbiased investigations of employee complaints, cronyism, nepotism, inconsistent applicaiton of policies, union-busting, ethics violations, fraud, and many other behaviors that should not happen in U.S. workplaces, but which do happen in epidemic proportions.

-We need more and more employees to SPEAK UP and COMPLAIN!
-There are ways to do this so that you are as protected as you can be.
-There are no guarantees; you may be retaliated against.
+We need our laws to have TEETH and to actually be enforced.
+There are ways to complain about labor law violations so that you are as protected as you can be, but there are no guarantees; you may be unlawfully retaliated against.
 You may lose your job.
-I know this is frightening.

 The HR Toolkit: An Indispensable Resource for Being a Credible Activist provides you with sample memos to do just this.
-The more employees who speak up, the less companies will be able to get away with this kind of terrorism.
+The more employees who speak up, the less companies will be able to get away with this.